I baked the best butter cake today, and this is the 1000th cake I baked.

 The protein in the flour plays a significant role in making cakes.
 When flour and water mix, the gluten proteins in the flour will bond to each other and form an elastic mass that can expand to accommodate gas bubbles produced.

 Gluten is the tough and stretchable protein that forms when the flour mix with water.
 It contributes to the structure of the cake.
-However, too much protein in the flour can cause the cake become rubbery.
-I find that the wheat flour with 8% of gluten give just adequate structural support and yet does not toughen the cake.
+However, too much protein in the flour can cause the cake to become rubbery.
+I find that the wheat flour with 8% of gluten gives just adequate structural support and yet does not toughen the cake.
 In general, wheat flour with 8 to 10 percent protein is ideal for making butter cake.